Imagine a world where all children are safe and treated equitably with respect.

 Societal: Cultivating positive social change policies and strategies

-- Weekly lunch meetings, after-school and summer peer education and mentor training and workshops,
+- Weekly lunch meetings and after-school and summer peer training and workshops,

 - Monthly coalition meetings and campus-wide outreach campaigns,

-- Bi-annual Days at the Capitol, service projects, and potlucks
+- Ongoing Bi-annual Days at the Capitol, annual events, and local/national workshops.

 2016/2017 Evaluation Highlights